DanRoscigno/katacoda_scenarios/Log-and-metric-collection/step03-deploy-the-sample-application.md

 `kubectl get pods`{{execute}}

-If all the pods are not running, then wait a minute and run the `kubectl get pods` command again.
+If all the pods (a frontend, and two redis) are not running, then wait a minute and run the `kubectl get pods` command again.

 ### Make some entries in the Guestbook